Transcribing Style Guide

 The style guide provides rules for spelling and punctuation useful in converting speech to written language and deals with elements common to the interview setting, including false starts, breaks in thought, interruptions, nonverbal sounds, and unintelligible speech.

-Enter the manual by clicking on the title logo in the box to the right.
+Enter the manual by clicking on the title in the box to the right.
 Click here to install a free trial copy of Adobe AcrobatİReader software, which is required to open and read the style guide.